-- What is the Stream identification for Talkers and Listeners? - What is the Stream identification for the Reservation protocol? - How are Changed AVB Priorities communicated through out the AVB Cloud? - What is an SRP domain (i.e., an AVB Cloud) & its forwarding rules? - Assume it to be a subset of an 802.1AS domain - Is 802.1AS required if timing is not needed? - In the default/non-engineered case 802.1AS is needed to detect 'transparent bridges' however
+- What is the Stream identification for the Reservation protocol for Talkers and Listeners? - What is the Stream identification for the Reservation protocol for Bridges? - Are Changed AVB Priorities (those being used in Tagged frames) communicated through out the AVB Cloud and if so, how? - What is an SRP domain & its forwarding rules? - Is 802.1AS required if timing is not needed? - In the default/non-engineered case 802.1AS is needed to detect 'transparent bridges' however - What is an AVB domain? - Assume it to be a subset of an 802.1AS domain - What is an 802.1AS domain?